hhexiy/hhexiy.github.io/_pages/about.md

   - /about.html
 ---

-I want to build intelligent systems that can communicate with humans effectively and enable individuals to achieve their goals.
-Today's systems are often opaque, brittle, and difficult to control, which limits their usefulness in human-centered applications.
-To make them our trustworthy collaborators, my research aims to (i) understand the computational foundation of generalization in novel scenarios, and (ii) build interactive systems that align with user's goals.

-I am an Assistant Professor of [Computer Science](https://cs.nyu.edu) and [Center for Data Science](https://cds.nyu.edu) at New York University.
+I am an assistant professor of [Computer Science](https://cs.nyu.edu) and [Data Science](https://cds.nyu.edu) at New York University.
 I am affiliated with the [CILVR Lab](https://wp.nyu.edu/cilvr/), the [Machine Learning for Language Group](https://wp.nyu.edu/ml2), and the [Alignment Research Group](https://wp.nyu.edu/arg/).

+I am interested in how large language models work and the potential risks of this technology.
-Here are some directions I'm excited about nowadays:
+Here are some questions I'm thinking about nowadays:

-- **Robustness**: Machine learning models are trained on a fixed and often biased dataset, but face a constantly-changing world.
-How can we build predictors that align with human rationales, avoid spurious correlations, and generalize to out-of-distribution data?
-How can models adapt quickly given new information?
-- **Truthfulness**: We are increasingly relying on machine learning models (e.g., large language models) for critical tasks.
-How can we make sure that the model outputs conform to facts?
-Does the model know what it doesn't know?
-Can it output a "proof" for its answer?
-How do we evaluate factuality efficiently for questions beyond the ability of an average person?
-- **Human-AI collaboration**: We want AI agents to deal with our daily minutiae, support our decision-making, and teach us complex concepts.
-How should the agent infer user intention and preferences, allow for fine-grained control, and take (natural language) feedback?
-How will this collaboration shape the future workforce?
+- **Understanding LLMs**: How do we make sense of LLMs and uncover the guiding principles of scaling?
+I'm curious to what extent they generalize to novel scenarios, and how abstract concepts are encoded in their representations.
+- **Evaluation and oversight**: How do we verify LLM outputs for complex, real-world tasks?
+How can we discover new capabilities?
+How should we measure usefulness in practical workflows?
+And how do we monitor for risky or unintended behaviors?
+- **Human-AI collaboration**: How do we make humans stay valuable in an increasingly automated world?
+How can agents infer intent, adapt to preferences, and integrate feedback for finer control?
+What will this collaboration mean for the future of work?

 **Prospective students**:
 Please read my [advising statement]({% link _pages/advising.md %}) before contacting.